emanuelamaral/traffic-monitor/README.md

 > The Kafka service disables automatic topic creation.
 Therefore, the topic used by the probes must be created manually before the pipeline is considered ready.

-Create the Kafka topic with three partitions:
+Create the Kafka topic with one partition:

 ```bash
 KAFKA_CONTAINER=$(docker ps --format '{{.Names}}' | grep -i kafka | head -n1)